DoctorRyner/colored-cli/README.md

 Hello #
 ```

-You must use \\ to be able to contain # because otherwise it'be a syntax error
+You must use double \\ to be able to contain # because otherwise it'be a syntax error